-The shortage of qualified workers has become a top priority for many Greater Des Moines (DSM) companies.
-Increasing our competitive workforce involves "Cradle through Career" strategies to strengthen the emerging workforce pipeline, to retool the incumbent workforce and to access an international talent pool.
+Many Greater Des Moines (DSM) companies are facing challenges due to a shortage of qualified workers.
+These workforce challenges are particularly acute related to technology skills.
+Increasing our competitive workforce involves "Cradle through Career" strategies to strengthen the emerging workforce pipeline, to retool the incumbent workforce and to access national and international talent pools.